Lismore Comprehensive School

-Lismore Comprehensive School is a comprehensive school located in Craigavon, County Armagh, Northern Ireland.
+Lismore College (formerly Lismore Comprehensive School) is a secondary-school located in Craigavon, County Armagh, Northern Ireland.
 It is a Catholic maintained school and was opened in 1972.
-The name comes from the Irish an lios mor meaning the big fort; an ancient Bronze Age ringfort that lies within the school grounds.
+The name comes from the Irish Lios Mór, meaning 'great ringfort'; referring to the remains of a Mediaeval ringfort that used to lie within the school grounds, constructed sometime between 900 and 1200.

 Facilities

 Lismore applied for a new building as the original building was designed to accommodate 300 pupils and the school has since grown to over 1,000 pupils.
-Approval was given in 2014 for the building of a new school, which is currently under construction and is due to be completed in 2023.
+Approval was given in 2014 for the building of a new school, which was fully completed in 2024.